 - Teaching Assistant BIOL 210 (Vascular Plants) 2010-2013 at The Department of Botany, University of British Columbia, Canada

 - Instructor MBY251 (Bacteriology), University of Pretoria 2016

 - Lab instructor MBY755 (Advanced Techniques in Microbiology), University of Pretoria 2017

-- Mentor at the Centre for Excellence in Tree Health Biotechnology (CTHB) Mentorship Programme - 2014-current
+- Mentor at the DST-NRF Centre of Excellence in Tree Health Biotechnology (CTHB) Mentorship Programme - 2014-current

 - Jacques Etienne Theron – B.Sc - 2015